Historikerstreit: "A Kind of Damage Control"

-“The culture section of Frankfurter Allgemeine Zeitung, June 6, 1986 included a militant article by Ernst Nolte.
-It was published, by the way, under a hypocritical pretext with the heading “the talk that could not be delivered”.
+"The culture section of ', June 6, 1986 included a militant article by Ernst Nolte.
+It was published, by the way, under a hypocritical pretext with the heading "the talk that could not be delivered".
 (I say this with knowledge of the exchange of letters between the presumably disinvited Nolte and the organizers of the conference).
 When the Nolte article was published Stürmer also expressed solidarity.
-In it Nolte reduces the singularity of the annihilation of the Jews to “the technical process of gassing”.
-He supports his thesis about the Gulag Archipelago is “primary” to Auschwitz with the rather abstruse example of the Russian Civil War.
-The author gets little more from the film Shoah by Lanzmann than the idea that “the SS troops in the concentration camps might themselves have been victims of a sort and that among the Polish victims of National Socialism there was virulent anti-Semitism”.
+In it Nolte reduces the singularity of the annihilation of the Jews to "the technical process of gassing".
+He supports his thesis about the Gulag Archipelago is "primary" to Auschwitz with the rather abstruse example of the Russian Civil War.
+The author gets little more from the film ' by Lanzmann than the idea that "the SS troops in the concentration camps might themselves have been victims of a sort and that among the Polish victims of National Socialism there was virulent anti-Semitism".
 These unsavoury samples show that Nolte puts someone like Fassbinder in the shade by a wide margin.
-If the Frankfurter Allgemeine Zeitung was justifiably drawn to oppose the planned performance of Fassbinder's play, then why did it choose to publish Nolte's letter [A reference to the play The Garbage, the City, and Death by Rainer Werner Fassbinder about an unscrupulous Jewish businessman who exploits German guilt over the Holocaust that many see as anti-Semitic]...The Nazi crimes lose their singularity in that they are at least made comprehensible as an answer to the (still extant) Bolshevist threats of annihilation.
-The magnitude of Auschwitz shrinks to the format of technical innovation and is explained on the basis of the “Asiatic” threat from an enemy that still stands at our door”.
+If the ' was justifiably drawn to oppose the planned performance of Fassbinder's play, then why did it choose to publish Nolte's letter [A reference to the play The Garbage, the City, and Death by Rainer Werner Fassbinder about an unscrupulous Jewish businessman who exploits German guilt over the Holocaust that many see as anti-Semitic]...The Nazi crimes lose their singularity in that they are at least made comprehensible as an answer to the (still extant) Bolshevist threats of annihilation.
+The magnitude of Auschwitz shrinks to the format of technical innovation and is explained on the basis of the "Asiatic" threat from an enemy that still stands at our door".
 In particular, Habermas took Nolte to task for suggesting a moral equivalence between the Holocaust and the Khmer Rouge genocide.
 In Habermas's opinion, since Cambodia was a backward, Third World agrarian state and Germany a modern, First World industrial state, there was no comparison between the two genocides.